-The financial statements of The Coventry and Solihull Waste Disposal Company Limited were approved for issue by the Directors on 6^{th} July 2020.
-The financial statements have been prepared in accordance with applicable accounting standards.
+The financial statements of The Coventry and Solihull Waste Disposal Company Limited were approved for issue by the directors on 12 July 2021.
+The financial statements have been prepared in accordance with the historical cost convention in accordance with the Companies Act 2006.
 The financial statements are prepared in sterling which is the functional currency of the Company and rounded to the nearest £'000.